 Central Coast is a municipality that is geographically small relative to the state average and has a moderate urban density.
-It’s major emissions source is on road transportation, due to the community’s larger commuting and other travel requirements.
-The second largest source of emissions is agriculture.
+Its major emissions source is on road transportation, due to the community’s larger commuting and other travel requirements.
+The second largest source of emissions is electricity consumption.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.

 |Source||SectorEmissions (t CO2e)|

 Land Use data is not used in the chart nor the displayed total municipal emissions.

 |Gross regional product||$ 804 904 500|